awsdocs/aws-codecommit-user-guide/doc_source/how-to-notify-test.md

 1. Edit the JSON file in a plain\-text editor and make the changes to the trigger statement\.
 Replace the `configurationId` pair with a `repositoryName` pair\.
 Save the file\.

-   For example, if you want to test a trigger named *MyFirstTrigger* in the repository named *MyDemoRepo* so that it applies to all branches, you would replace the `configurationId` with `repositoryName` and then save a file that looks similar to the following as *TestTrigger\.json*:
+   For example, if you want to test a trigger named *MyFirstTrigger* in the repository named *MyDemoRepo* so that it applies to all branches, replace the `configurationId` with `repositoryName` and then save a file that looks similar to the following as *TestTrigger\.json*:

    ```
    {